cdklabs/cdk-monitoring-constructs/API.md

 Name of the dashboard.
 Full dashboard name will take the form of: `{@link MonitoringDynamicDashboardsProps.dashboardNamePrefix}-{@link name}`.

-NOTE: In order to support backwards compatibility, the dashboard names in {@link DefaultDashboardFactory.DefaultDashboards} are reserved and cannot be used as dashboard names.
+NOTE: The dashboard names in {@link DefaultDashboardFactory.DefaultDashboards}
+are reserved and cannot be used as dashboard names.

 ---